Sarcomasdown arrow

 • Invades locally with bone destruction, involvement of adjacent soft tissues and intramedullary spread.

-• Is most frequently associated with distant metastases - almost always hematogenous
+• Distant metastases - almost always hematogenous are common

 • Most cases of ES have microscopic (clinically undetectable) spread at diagnosis.

-• Upwards of 50% of patients have clinically detectable metastatic disease at presentation.
+• 25 - 30% of patients have clinically detectable metastatic disease at presentation.

 Local